marbotte/sr_cce/extraction/viewExtraction.md

 lecture/communication groups, site as random factor (1: all the socio-demographic variable, 2: all the changes in perceptual variables,
-3: 1+2) - multiple mediation analysis with bias correction bootstrap
-$$some kind of path analysis based on the Theory of Planned Behaviour$$ - thematic content analyses of the post interviews
+3: 1+2) - multiple mediation analysis with bias correction bootstrap ((some kind of path analysis based on the Theory of Planned Behaviour)) - thematic content analyses of the post interviews

 **Results**: ANOVA AND Mixed linear model\_ - Controlling site as a random factor, the communication group showed a considerable reduction